thelema/odb/guidelines.md

 discouraged).
 No assumptions are made on the name of this toplevel directory; whatever it's called, `odb` will detect it and use it for building.
-If there are multiple toplevel directories in the tarball, batteries will guess one and try to install, but this is not recommended.
+If there are multiple toplevel directories in the tarball, `odb` will guess one and try to install, but this is not recommended.

 ### VCS structure